zulip/zulip/help/scim.md

 Zulip's SCIM integration has the following limitations:

 * Provisioning Groups is not yet implemented.
-* While Zulip's SCIM integration is generic, it has only been fully tested and documented with Okta's SCIM provider, and it is possible minor adjustments may be required.
+* While Zulip's SCIM integration is generic, we've only fully documented the setup process with the Okta and Microsoft EntraID SCIM providers.
 [Zulip support](/help/contact-support) is happy to help customers configure this integration with SCIM providers that do not yet have detailed self-service documentation on this page.

 {!cloud-plus-only.md!}